CharviBasappa/Portfolio/README.md

-# **PORTFOLIO WEBSITE**
+# **Portfolio Website**
-This is a React.js-based portfolio website designed to showcase projects, skills, and experiences with a modern, responsive user interface.
+This is a React.js based portfolio website designed to showcase projects, skills, and experiences with a modern, responsive user interface.

 ## **Prerequisites**
 Make sure you have the following installed on your system: <br>